 And be careful!
 Make sure any financial aid search service is free - if it costs money, it could be a scam!

 Financial aid eligibility varies by school and by program.
 Please check with the financial aid office of the school you are considering before making a final commitment.

 Among a variety of other factors, student loan default rates may be a consideration for students when choosing a college or university for postsecondary studies.
 The U.S. Department of Education is responsible for calculating the official annual cohort default rate for colleges and universities.
 Nationally, the aggregate cohort default rate for the most recent fiscal year available is 10.1 percent.
 Cohort default rates may vary significantly between and among institutions.

 The Official Cohort Default Rate Search tool for postsecondary institutions is available at this link.

 Other online resources to help you find money for college:

 - OhioMeansJobs: Search for Scholarships - Over 1.5 Million Scholarships are available using this search engine from OhioMeansJobs.

 - Ohio Association of Student Financial Aid Administrators: College Aid Resources

-- Federal Education Tax Credits Tax credits can help offset education costs.
-The Hope Credit and the Lifetime Learning Credit are education credits you can subtract in full from the federal income tax.
-For more information, download the Tax Benefits for Education publication from the IRS.
+- Federal Education Tax Credits - Tax credits can help offset education costs.
+The American opportunity tax credit (AOTC) and the lifetime learning credit (LLC) are education credits you can subtract from your federal income tax.